miguelangel1200/ANDROID_APIREST/README.md

 This is a kotlin android project based on tutorial created in my channel "applikdos" on youtube.

 ## Here we are using following technologies
-- Kotlin lenguage
+- Kotlin
 - Retrofit, GSON and OkHttp3
 - Pattern MVP
 - RxAndroid
+- Hilt (Dependency Injection)
 - Unit Tests